-El Paso shooting leaves 20 dead, 26 injured; investigators probing 'nexus to hate crime'
+El Paso shooting leaves 20 dead, 26 injured; investigators probing potential 'nexus to hate crime'

 "Spoke to Governor to pledge total support of Federal Government.
 God be with you all!"
 Trump added.
 White House Deputy Press Secretary Steven Groves said earlier that Trump had been briefed on the shooting "and we continue to monitor the situation."
 Groves added that Trump had spoken to Abbott as well as Attorney General Willian Barr.

 Hours later, Groves said the president "continues to receive updates from his national security team on the tragic shootings in El Paso.
 Federal Government personnel, including the FBI and ATF, are on the ground in El Paso actively assisting local authorities, who are leading the response to the shootings.
-The President has pledged the full support of the Federal Government to Governor Abbott.
+The President has pledged the full support of the Federal Government to Governor Abbott."

 Vanessa Saenz, a witness, told Fox News that she heard several "pops" near the area and saw a man in a black shirt and cargo pants with a weapon shooting outside the building before entering the Walmart.